Priscy4163/My-shiny-BMI-application/README.md

 # OBESITY AND HEALTH PROBLEMS
 Obesity is a leading cause of many health challenges encountered today, these includes;
-**Hypertension
+*Hypertension
-.
-Stroke
+*Stroke
-.
-Coronary heart disease
+*Coronary heart disease
-.
-Osteoarthritis
+*Osteoarthritis
-.
-Type 2 diabetes
+*Type 2 diabetes
-.
-Respiratory problems
+*Respiratory problems
-.
-Dyslipidemia
+*Dyslipidemia
-.
-Sleep apnea and
+*Sleep apnea and
-.
-At least ten type of cancers
+*At least ten type of cancers

 # The BMI  index
 .
 Underweight <18.5